 The technology behind male hair loss medication is continually evolving and seeing that hair growth products are always on the rise.
 This medical sophistication process is unlikely to stop anytime soon.

 To combat hair loss, we’ll have to get into how hair grows.
 Hair loss treatment relies on hair follicle maintenance.
-Proper maintenance and supplementation is going to prevent hair loss, and help you regrow your hair.
+Proper maintenance and supplementation are going to prevent hair loss, and help you regrow your hair.

 The two most popular hair loss medication options are Minoxidil, also known as Rogaine, and Finasteride, also known as Propecia.